 Once you complete the above steps, when you hover your mouse over any item in File Explorer, a checkbox will appear.
 You can use these checkboxes to select or deselect any item.

-In the future, if you would like to remove the checkboxes from the File Explorer, in the above step 2, uncheck the checkbox “Use checkboxes to select items.”
+In the future, if you would like to remove the checkboxes from the File Explorer, in step 2 above, uncheck the checkbox “Use checkboxes to select items.”

 How to enable or disable Check Boxes to Select Multiple Files or Folders via Registry Editor?